Why Does My Tattoo Feel Hot?

 First, let’s talk about what you can expect from a healing tattoo.
 After all, it can be hard to distinguish what’s normal and what’s not during the healing process, especially if you’ve never been inked before.
 Here are some common after-effects:

 - Oozing.
 Expect to see your tattoo leaking plasma, which is a normal occurrence as a wound starts to heal.
 This fluid should be clear in color, though sometimes ink will seep out of the tattoo as well.

 - Itching.
 You’ll probably experience some itchiness during the first week or two, which is common in healing wounds.

 - Peeling.
 Usually, beginning after the second week, your tattoo may start to peel.
-Our skin sloughs off as a response to injury, so this is nothing to be concerned about.
+Our skin sheds as a response to injury, so this is nothing to be concerned about.
 Just avoid picking at the peeling skin.

 Is a Hot Tattoo Normal?

 Now let’s go over the issue of hot tattoos.
 Is this a normal part of the healing process?